-In addition to the above-mentioned reimbursable expenses, RI business related expenses incurred by the president and president-elect while traveling on RI business and business
+In addition to the above-mentioned reimbursable expenses, RI business related expenses incurred by the president and president-elect while traveling on RI business and business-related expenses incurred by directors associated with meetings in which officer attendance is mandatory (board meetings, International Assembly, International Convention and other meetings as designated by the president) may be submitted on expense statements with proper documentation for reimbursement.
+Reimbursement for expenses associated with mandatory meetings shall be limited to:

 - 1. Ground transportation

 - 2. Airport taxes

 - 3. Meals en route or not provided for group or otherwise charged to hotel master account

 - 4. Laundry and reasonable incidentals

 - 5. One airline club membership

 - 6. Other customary and reasonable Rotary travel expenses associated with these meetings

 - 7. All meals while on RI business

-- 8. Partner expenses for this travel where authorized and where accompanied by proper business purpose documentation
+8. Partner expenses for this travel where authorized and where accompanied by proper business purpose documentation